AdobeDocs/experience-manager-65.en/help/sites-deploying/in-place-upgrade.md

 seo-title: Performing an In-Place Upgrade
 description: Learn how to perform an in-place upgrade.
 seo-description: Learn how to perform an in-place upgrade.
-uuid: 478cb9db-1ea8-4bdb-b333-411dcbf2d927
+uuid: c7428dc0-2b9e-401d-8f80-19e936f6d739
 contentOwner: sarchiz
-products: SG_EXPERIENCEMANAGER/6.5/SITES
+products: SG_EXPERIENCEMANAGER/6.4/SITES
 content-type: reference
 topic-tags: upgrading
-discoiquuid: fcb17227-ff1f-4b47-ae94-6b7f60923876
+discoiquuid: b1bd40f4-21c6-48f5-a41e-42daeaad3687
-docset: aem65

 ---

 # Performing an In-Place Upgrade{#performing-an-in-place-upgrade}

 >[!NOTE]
 >
->This page outlines the upgrade procedure for AEM 6.5.
+>This page outlines the upgrade procedure for AEM 6.4.
 If you have an installation that is deployed to an application server, see [Upgrade Steps for Application Server Installations](/help/sites-deploying/app-server-upgrade.md).

 ## Pre-Upgrade Steps {#pre-upgrade-steps}